Weak-to-Strong Generalization under Distribution Shifts: Concluding remarks

 {\it Conclusion.} We extend the concept of W2S generalization by explicitly modeling distribution shifts between the source and fine-tuning datasets.
 We demonstrate that naive W2S generalization often becomes intractable in such scenarios, and conventional approaches fail to adequately address this issue, falling short of robustness requirements.
 To address this challenge, we present RAVEN, a novel framework that enables robust W2S generalization.\\

 \jeon{\textbf{Acknowledgments.} We would like to thank Artyom Gadetsky, Fabian Gröger, Maxim Kodryan, Ramon Vinas Torné, Shuo Wen, Siba Smarak Panigrahi, and Yulun Jiang for their valuable discussions regarding our work.
 We gratefully acknowledge the support of the Swiss National Science Foundation (SNSF) starting grant TMSGI2\_226252/1, SNSF grant IC00I0\_231922, the Swiss AI Initiative and the CIFAR Multiscale Human Catalyst.
 Myeongho Jeon was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) [RS-2024-00337693].
-Suhwan Choi was supported by 1) the Starting growth Technological R\&D Program (RS-2024-00506994) funded by the Ministry of SMEs and Startups (MSS, Korea), 2) Culture, Sports and Tourism R\&D Program (RS-2024-00399433) through the Korea Creative Content Agency grant funded by the Ministry of Culture, Sports and Tourism in 2024, 3) Artificial intelligence industrial convergence cluster development project funded by the Ministry of Science and ICT (MSIT, Korea) \& Gwangju Metropolitan City, and 4) Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) [NO.RS-2021-II211343, Artificial Intelligence Graduate School Program (Seoul National University)].
+Suhwan Choi was supported by 1) the Starting growth Technological R\&D Program (RS-2024-00506994) funded by the Ministry of SMEs and Startups (MSS, Korea), 2) Culture, Sports and Tourism R\&D Program through the Korea Creative Content Agency grant funded by the Ministry of Culture, Sports and Tourism in 2024 (Project Name: Development of K-POP artist-centered video editing solution: customized multimodal AI model and generative asset, Project Number: RS-2024-00399433, Contribution Rate: 50\%), 3) Artificial intelligence industrial convergence cluster development project funded by the Ministry of Science and ICT (MSIT, Korea) \& Gwangju Metropolitan City, and 4) Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) [NO.RS-2021-II211343, Artificial Intelligence Graduate School Program (Seoul National University)].
 Jan Sobotka was supported by the Bakala Foundation during his studies at EPFL.}